mita07/my-resume/index.md

 - 6 months

 __Description__
-- Rich UI design with interactivity and better usability for users.
+- UI design with interactivity and better usability for users.
 User friendly UI design with great interaction, effects for advancement of web applications.

 __Framework__
 - jQuery